Pat Spencer (basketball): Basketball

 Spencer used his college graduate year eligibility to play basketball at Northwestern University.
 He averaged 10.4 points, 4.1 rebounds, and 3.9 assists per game.

 Professional career

+Lacrosse

+Spencer was selected by the Archers Lacrosse Club as the first overall pick in the 2019 Premier Lacrosse League collegiate draft.
+He did not dress nor practice with the team, opting instead to pursue a collegiate career in basketball upon graduating from Loyola.

+Basketball

 Hamburg Towers (2021)

-When the remainder of his grad season at Northwestern was canceled due to the COVID-19 pandemic, Spencer joined the Hamburg Towers in Germany.
+When the remainder of his grad season at Northwestern was canceled due to the COVID-19 pandemic, Spencer joined the Hamburg Towers in Germany, and averaged 9.2 points and 3.6 rebounds in five games.

 Capital City Go-Go (2021–2022)

 On October 25, 2021, Spencer signed with the Capital City Go-Go of the NBA G League.

-Santa Cruz Warriors (2022–present)
+Golden State / Santa Cruz Warriors (2022–present)

 On July 25, 2022, Spencer signed an Exhibit 10 contract with the Golden State Warriors.

-On October 24, 2022, Spencer joined the Santa Cruz Warriors training camp roster.
+On October 24, he joined the Santa Cruz Warriors' training camp roster.